jlbernardo/ft_irc/template.md

 ### sin_family

+Describes a socket's protocol family.
+This is an unsigned integer type.
+We will be using AF_INET, which is the macro that holds the IPv4 prtocol family, [there are many other protocols](https://man7.org/linux/man-pages/man7/address_families.7.html) that could be used, but as sockaddr_in is made to work with IPv4, AF_INET is the right choice.

 ```cpp
 	serverAddress.sin_family = AF_INET;
 ```

 ### sin_addr.s_addr

+sin_addr is the IP host address.
+The s_addr member of struct in_addr contains the host interface address in network byte order.
+INADDR_ANY (0.0.0.0) means any address for socket binding;

 ```cpp
 	serverAddress.sin_addr.s_addr = INADDR_ANY;
 ```
 ### sin_port

+sin_port contains the port in network byte order.
+The port numbers below 1024 are called privileged ports (or
+sometimes: reserved ports).

 ```cpp
 	serverAddress.sin_port = htons(8080);
 ```

 ## I/O Multiplexing

+I/O multiplexing is a technique used in computer networking to allow a single process to monitor multiple input/output channels at once.
+It's particularly useful in server applications that need to handle many client connections concurrently without dedicating a separate thread or process for each one.
+This efficiency is achieved by having a single thread or process wait for activity on any of the monitored channels and then dispatching the appropriate handler for that channel.

+### How I/O Multiplexing Works

+I/O multiplexing works by polling multiple file descriptors (sockets, pipes, etc.) in a loop, checking if any of them have data ready to read or write.
+If a file descriptor indicates readiness, the corresponding handler is invoked to process the data.
+This mechanism allows a single thread to manage multiple connections, significantly reducing the overhead associated with creating and destroying threads or processes for each connection.

 ### select()
+	A system call available on Unix-like operating systems that monitors multiple file descriptors to see if they're ready for reading, writing, or have an exceptional condition pending.

 ### poll()
+	Similar to select(), but can handle a larger number of file descriptors and provides more information about each descriptor.

 ### epoll()
+	Linux-specific, offers more scalability and efficiency than select() and poll() by using edge-triggered notifications instead of level-triggered ones.